elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Added example config for Kibana group mapping from an OIDC provider
 - Replaced `kiwigrid/fluentd-elasticsearch` helm chart with `kokuwa/fluentd-elasticsearch`.
 - Replaced `stable/fluentd` helm chart with `bitnami/fluentd`.
+- StorageClasses are now enabled/disabled in the `{wc,sc}-cofig.yaml` files.
+- Mount path and IP/hostname is now configurable in `nfs-client-provisioner`.

 ### Fixed